hooymana/Ellipsoid/README.md

 # Ellipsoid
-Code used to calculate ellipsoid volume of kinematic data during fine motor phase
+Code used to calculate ellipsoid volume of 3-D kinematic data during fine motor phase.

+Data must be imported prior to calculation.
+This respository does not have data, just code to use on data.